alexeymorgunov/structbioinfo/Answers.md

 a) [Alignment](http://www.uniprot.org/align/A2018030283C3DD8CE55183C76102DC5D3A26728B0A99479).
 (Link will expire on 9 Mar 2018.)
 Very similar sequences, 64.4% identity means this is definitely the same protein.
 Notice a small insertion in the _C. albicans_ version.
 Downloaded [alignment](files/alignment.fasta).

-UPDATE LINK

-b) [Results](https://swissmodel.expasy.org/interactive/fQ9e8F/).
+b) [Results](https://swissmodel.expasy.org/interactive/TZS3Bm/).
 (Link may expire.)
 Full [results archive](files/homology_modelling_results.zip) and the [PDB model](model.pdb) only.

 c) The disordered part corresponds to the insertion.
 Our homology model shows this region to be on the surface of the protein, a loop insertion.
 This makes perfect sense structurally.
 Clearly, we shouldn't trust the model in this region - we don't know how this loop folds in reality or whether it even has a stable conformation.

-d) RMSD should be around 1.46.
+d) RMSD should be around 0.32.
 It is not surprising at all - we modelled an almost identical sequence with only a single insertion into a known structure.
 Any larger RMSD would in fact be worrying.

 e) The human protein is [P54136](http://www.uniprot.org/uniprot/P54136) with PDB structural model [4ZAJ](https://www.rcsb.org/structure/4ZAJ).
 PDB file is [here](files/4zaj.pdb).
+(You may need to reload `1F7U` if you have changed things in PyMOL after the previous exercise - follow the commands until loading the model.)
 ```
-reinitialize
-fetch 1f7u
-hide everything
-select protein, chain A
-deselect
-show cartoon, protein
-color green, protein
 fetch 4zaj
-select protein2, chain A in 4zaj
+select protein2, resi 1-588 in chain A in 4zaj
 deselect
+hide everything
+show cartoon, cerev
+center
-show cartoon, protein2
+show cartoon, human
-color yellow, protein2
+color pink, human
-cealign protein, protein2
+cealign human, cerev
+center
 ```

 UPDATE LINK

 The RMSD should be around 3.88.
 Unsurprisingly, this is worse than the previous alignment but still a very good score.
 Visual assessment should confirm that the proteins are very similar to each other.
-Baker's yeast and humans are quite far apart on the evolutionary tree, with sequence identity of only 24% ([alignment](http://www.uniprot.org/align/A20180302A7434721E10EE6586998A056CCD0537E46DB9EF) - link will expire on 9 Mar 2018) but with very strong structural homology.
+Baker's yeast and humans are quite far apart on the evolutionary tree, with sequence identity for this essential protein of only 24% ([alignment](http://www.uniprot.org/align/A20180302A7434721E10EE6586998A056CCD0537E46DB9EF) - link will expire on 9 Mar 2018) but with very strong structural homology.
 Structure is indeed much better conserved than sequence!

 ---
 **5. Coevolutionary analysis**